 Waiting too long

 Small violations become normal.
-Then when you finally act, the tenant feels blindsided and digs in.
+Then, when you finally act, the resident feels blindsided and digs in.

 Going all-phone, no-paper